carolinagles/data_science_projects/README.md

-# Analytical Study of Taxi Rides and Weather Impact in Chicago \nData Collection and Storafe (SQL)
+# Analytical Study of Taxi Rides and Weather Impact in Chicago\n Data Collection and Storafe (SQL)

 ## Overview
 This project was undertaken to analyze patterns in taxi ride data and assess the impact of weather conditions on ride durations in Chicago.